No bakery on your corner? No worries. Bread from your freezer can also be soft and fresh-tasting if you know this little trick.

 If you grew up in Europe like Renee Muller, then it’s likely your childhood mornings included walks to the bakery to buy a fresh loaf of bread for breakfast.

-And while there’s nothing like fresh bread (and best of all, fresh pita), we’re not running out each morning to buy freshly baked bread.
-But even when we do, some of that bread goes into the freezer.
+And while there’s nothing like fresh bread (and best of all, fresh pita), we’re not running out to the bakery each morning.
+But even when we do, some of that goes into the freezer.

 But with one little trick, your microwaved bread will be soft, as if it was freshly baked.

-Simply wrap your bread in a clean dish towel (when there’s no dish towels to be had, paper towels also work, but a real towel is better).
+Simply wrap it in a clean dish towel (when there are no dish towels to be had, paper towels also work, but a real towel is better).
 Microwave.

 And that’s it!
 Fresh, soft, hot non-rubbery bread!
-This works great for bagels, pita, rolls, or any kind of bread your family enjoys.
+This works great for bagels, pita, rolls, or anything else your family enjoys.